redhat-plumbers-in-action/differential-shellcheck/README.md

 First Differential ShellCheck gets a list of changed shell scripts based on file extensions, shebangs and script list, if provided.
 Then it calls [@koalaman/shellcheck](https://github.com/koalaman/shellcheck) on those scripts where it stores ShellCheck output for later use.
 Then it switches from `HEAD` to provided `BASE` and runs ShellCheck on the same files as before and stores output to separate file.

 To evaluate results Differential ShellCheck uses utilities `csdiff` and `csgrep` from [@csutils/csdiff](https://github.com/csutils/csdiff).
 First is used `csdiff` to get a list/number of fixed and added errors.
-And then is used `csgrep` to output results in a nice colorized way.
+And then is used `csgrep` to output results in a nice colorized way to console and optionally into GitHub GUI as security alert.

 ## Features